LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module6/lab2.rst

    ``ansible-playbook playbooks/ASM_create_apply.yml``

-   Once you execute the above command you will see the playbook executing, you'll be able to view each task executing and the status of each task.
+   Once you run the above command, you will see the playbook execute.
+You will see each task executing and the status of each task.
 The last two lines will give you a summary of the playbook execution and will indicate if it was ok or failed.
 The playbook will take up to 30 seconds to complete.
-Also note you will see some comments about some ``DEPRECATION WARNING`` messages, this can be ignored for this lab.
+Also note you will see some ``DEPRECATION WARNING`` messages which can be ignored for this lab.

    ..
-Note:: If you wish To view the contents of the playbook you can use the following command
+Note:: If you wish to view the contents of the playbook you can use the following command:

       ``cat playbooks/ASM_create_apply.yml``

 #.
-First lets look to see if an ASM policy has been created, it should have the name
+Now that we've run the playbook, let's look to see if an ASM policy has been created.
+It should have the name
    ``iControlLX_Agility2018_Ansible``.
 Navigate to Main > Security > Application Security >
    Security Policies to view the ASM policies.